ddantas/visiongl/README.txt

 DCMTK support.
 In a previous section there are instructions about how to compile DCMTK.

-demogdcm: To run this example, please compile VisionGL with GDCM support.

 demobenchmark: This demo is composed by three programs.
  - demobenchmark_cv: The simplest one, requires OpenCV.
  - demobenchmark_cl: To run this example, please compile VisionGL with